HydraulicSheep/modular-chess-bots/README.md

 The aim of this is to allow easy modular access to the protocol by adding your own bot in the bots folder with all the intricacies taken care of.

-All bots inherit from the UCIBot class which implements the protocol and handles the communication with the game.
+All bots inherit from the UCIBot class found in bot_shell.py which implements the protocol and handles the communication with the game.

 ## Installation